 - Develop the ability to communicate effectively with people from all walks of life as we live a diverse society.

-What will students study in RE?
+What will students study in Religious Education?